dasch-swiss/dsp-tools/docs/dsp-tools-create-ontologies.md

  - `gui_element` (required) depends on the value of `object`.
  - `gui_attributes` (optional) depends on the value of `gui_element`.

-The following data types are allowed:
+The following `object`s are available, and will be discussed below, in this order:

 - `BooleanValue`
 - `ColorValue`